francopasut/academic/content/en/post/blogger_pdf_embed/index.md

 ---
-title: "Blog posts and PDFs that can be embedded, scrolled through, and downloaded"
+title: "Blogger posts and PDFs that can be embedded, scrolled through, and downloaded"
 date: 2026-04-11
 slug:  blogger_pdf_embed
 categories: